ialbluwi/11102-f25/lessons/passwords.md

 ### Brute-Force Attacks

 Imagine if the password database of your website was leaked and the attacker had access to it ([this could happen even with top websites!](https://www.mcafee.com/blogs/internet-security/26-billion-records-released-the-mother-of-all-breaches/)).
-Typically, websites store passwords **encrypted**.
+Typically, websites store passwords **hashed** (i.e., transformed to an unreadable format as will be explained later).
 Hence, your password should still be unreadable by the attacker.
 However, the attacker now has an easy way to crack your password!

-Knowing your encrypted password, they can try to encrypt the $$308,915,776$$ possible passwords and see if any match your encrypted password.
+Knowing your hashed password, they can try to hash the $$308,915,776$$ possible passwords and see if any match your hashed password.
 This can be done on a laptop in a matter of hours, and on a stronger computer with multiple GPUs in a matter of seconds or less!

 ### Protecting Your Password